 While many dream of visiting Central America, very few ever get the chance to experience cruising through the very spot North and South America split.
 Many note that a vacation to Panama is too expensive or not safe.
 Well, let me tell you, the best way to see the Panama Canal and possibly get off your boat at an affordable price is through a Panama Canal cruise!

 If you are bit wary to cruising, you are going to absolutely fall in love with what the Panama Canal has to offer!
 I had the chance to experience this once-in-a-lifetime opportunity on my Panama Canal cruise back in December 2019, and to this date, it is my favorite cruise that I have been on.

 Plus, cruise ships offer an extra sense of security, as you will have a safe place to rest your head everyday.
-So, grab your free cruise planner and buckle up, because we are going to go through everything you may need to know about Panama Canal cruises!
+So, grab your free cruise planner, review our top cruise essentials, and buckle up, because we are going to go through everything you may need to know about Panama Canal cruises!

 When is the Season for Panama Canal Cruises?

 Most cruises through the Panama Canal consistently run from October to April.
 This means you have a lot of flexibility for when you want to enjoy your Panama Canal cruise, whether looking for a Christmas escape, Spring Break adventure, or planning a Transpacific back-to-back cruise.

 If you are planning to cruise the Panama Canal and the surrounding Caribbean countries, the optimal time is after the rainy season ends in November for the best weather, wildlife, and viewing experience.
 This is truly when the temperatures are the most comfortable and enjoyable with sunnier days and breathtakingly scenic Panama Canal views.

 For longer, repositioning Panama Canal cruises, you should stick to the earlier or later months of this window when the cruise ships are finding a new home.